foscia-dev/foscia/website/docs/help/faq.md

 But, since we are not building the action factory for you, you must initialize this factory yourself with the things you need: an adapter, a serializer, etc.
-Don't worry, the process is still pretty simple thanks to blueprints.
+Don't worry, the process is still pretty simple thanks to preconfigured dependencies.

 In addition, you can use method chaining (e.g. `action().query(Post).all()`), because those functions must be imported to be used.